MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 By default, sr3_post reads the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the post_baseDir and relative path of the source url to obtain the local file path) and calculates its checksum.
-It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and exchange 'xs_guest'.
+It then builds a notification message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and exchange 'xs_guest'.

 A subscriber can download the file http://dd.weather.gc.ca/bulletins/alphanumeric/SACN32_CWAO_123456 using http